Azure/azure-rest-api-specs/specification/storage/data-plane/Microsoft.BlobStorage/preview/2019-02-02/readme.md

   - suppress: R4001 # url defined in global param without extension
   - suppress: D5001 # x-ms-examples describing minimum/maximum property set for response/request payloads for operations

+  # This error is being temporarily suppressed while we work on swagger improvements in our fork
+  - suppress: MISSING_PATH_PARAMETER_DEFINITION # Storage generators ignore path parameters so they're not in the swagger
 ```